 - Has had vastly different effects on local economies that have in turn big impacts on the balance of global economics, global economic policy, military policy, foreign policy and diplomacy.

 This doesn't have to be a thought experiment, and might be better not as one, asking people to define this is very interesting.
+Did people agree with your definition of common sense?

 Common sense as a pejorative

 Before we get into looking at the concept I think it's important to note that there's a few different ways the phrase is used.
-I find a very large percentage of the time that "Common sense" is invoked it's as part of a pejorative or some other sort of criticism of someone elses approach to something.
+I find a very large percentage of the time that "Common sense" has been invoked lately is as part of a pejorative or some other sort of criticism of someone elses approach to something.
 I think this idea of using common sense as a shorthand for "I don't like how someone approaches this, you should find my way of going about it obviously better" is better expressed in other ways if you actually want the other person to change their approach.

-There's a not so great thing that can happen with people who frequently use "common sense" as a pejorative, it's that they stop thinking clearly about how people think.
+There's a not so great thing that can happen with people who frequently use "common sense" as a pejorative, it's that they stop thinking clearly about how other people think.

 Cross cultural work

 Some time in 2014 while I was working in Canada I decided to make a conscious effort to not use this phrase and marked it down as a note for creating this blog post.
 I had a moment of enlightenment during a conversation about a topic with a strong cultural component.
-Somewhere in the middle of this discussion I realized that the "common sense" we were referring to was really only "common" within the cultural context of the respective countries we were born in. [^1] "Common sense" is sometimes invoked as a dog-whistle or as a shibboleth where the whole idea is actually to signal in-group status by showing how you have the "common" sense of that group as opposed to the "common" sense of another group.
+Somewhere in the middle of this discussion I realized that the "common sense" we were referring to was really only "common" within the cultural context of the respective countries we were born in.
+1 "Common sense" is sometimes invoked as a dog-whistle term or as a shibboleth where the whole idea is actually to signal in-group status by showing how you have the "common" sense of that group as opposed to the "common" sense of another group.
 This might be one of the most damaging forms of "common sense", not to mention a brutally self contradictory one that requires substantial mental gymnastics and contortions to use if you have any aspirations to erudition.
 But this experience was just a regular misunderstanding due to an assumed common ground that didn't actually exist.
-Upon realizing that this phrase was artificially limiting my understanding of other cultures, I made a goal to completely eliminate my usage of this phrase in all my conversations.
+Upon realizing that this phrase was artificially limiting my understanding of other cultures, I made a goal to completely eliminate my usage of this phrase in all my conversations.2

 At first I just thought "common sense" was a phrase that inhibited cross cultural work.
 But after a year of not deliberately not using the phrase and being mindful of the times other people were using it, and how they were using it, gave me a few other insights.
 Specifically I found the usage of phrase (and other similar phrases) would frequently inhibit gaining a greater understanding of situations.